gatsbyjs/gatsby/docs/blog/2018-1-25-building-a-site-with-react-and-contentful/index.md

 author: "Shannon Soper"
 ---

 A poster of _Starry Night_ by Vincent Van Gogh followed me to each new dorm room in college until it ripped beyond repair.
-I love that painting.
+I loved that poster.

 My poster of _Starry Night_ often led to debates with my sister (a professional artist) about the merits and demerits of reprinting great works of art.